anitameh/anitameh.github.io/_pages/about.md

 ## **Hi, I'm Anita!**

 I work in tech and have lots of different interests.
-Right now, I'm a senior data scientist and early member of the new [AI Labs](https://www.ft.com/content/4f5720ce-1552-11e8-9376-4a6390addb44) at [BlackRock](https://www.blackrock.com/us/individual).
+Currently, I'm the product manager for the suite of Aladdin developer and data science tools at [BlackRock](https://www.blackrock.com/aladdin/products/aladdin-studio).

-I am part of (what some call) the first class of data scientists.
+I am part of what some call the first class of data scientists.
 I graduated right when [Hal Varian was predicting statistics would be sexy](https://flowingdata.com/2009/02/25/googles-chief-economist-hal-varian-on-statistics-and-data/), and have "grown up" on the front-lines as my field  rapidly evolved.

 This means I work in the intersection of data, engineering, product and business.
 That includes wading through ambiguous problem spaces; having deep user-empathy and an eye for simplicity; and being able to combine components from totally different fields in order to invent new ideas.